<< Click to Display Table of Contents >>

 [End]: Indicates the end of the collection.

 To nest tables (include one set of values within the other) you must nesting Foreach sentences.
-There should be a Foreach sentence for each set of values, and one will be contained in the other.
+This means that there should be a Foreach sentence for each set of values, and one will be contained in the other.
 The syntax would be:

 The Agility University uses Bizagi to manage the admission process of new students.
 At the end of this process, a final report must be generated including the list of approved and rejected candidates for each career.